 Hypoglycaemia (low blood sugar)

-Hypoglycaemia, or a ‘hypo’, is having too little glucose (sugar) in your blood (below 4 mmol/L).
-Find out what to do to prevent hypoglycaemia and how to help someone with signs of hypoglycaemia.
+Hypoglycaemia is having too little glucose (sugar) in your blood.
+Find out what a hypo feels like, and how to help someone with low blood sugar.

 Read more